vecnatechnologies/backbone-torso/README.md

 Besides the guidelines and modules, there is a [documentation](/docs/DOCUMENTATION.md) page that touches on every module of Torso but at a higher level than the tonicdev pages.
 Also, a list of the added modules and their API is found [here](/docs/API.md).

 ### Play with Torso Live:
-Check out a basic RequireBin setup [Here](http://requirebin.com/?gist=889b60ab18d9194ccca7) using Torso.
+Check out a basic RequireBin setup [here](http://requirebin.com/?gist=889b60ab18d9194ccca7) using Torso.

-You can also look at a torso application setup [Here](https://cdn.rawgit.com/vecnatechnologies/backbone-torso/master/demo/dist/index.html).
-It's not particularly functional at the moment, but if you inspect the source code, you'll see a standard torso application setup with detailed comments.
+You can also look at a torso application setup [here](https://cdn.rawgit.com/vecnatechnologies/backbone-torso/master/demo/dist/index.html).
+It's extremely basic, but if you inspect the source code, you'll see a standard torso application setup with detailed comments.

 ### Getting started